alekrutkowski/eurodata/README.md

-eurodata – R package for fast and easy Eurostata data import and search
+eurodata – R package for fast and easy Eurostat data import and search
 ================
 Aleksander Rutkowski